 Everyone knows about the 'White Cliffs of Dover' but have you heard about the White Cliffs of Beachy Head?
 No?
 I'm not surprised, it's kind of a local secret and that's what makes them so good.
 Just one county over in East Sussex, lay a chain of impressive white cliffs with drops and views to rival Dover's and best of all they're much more accessible than those in Dover and can be viewed from the shore.
 They're one of the best things to do in East Sussex and in our opinion the most impressive chalk cliffs in England.

 The cliffs are split up into four distinct areas.

 Rising an impressive 162 metres from sea level, Beachy Head is highest chalk sea cliff in Britain and one of the most impressive things to do in East Sussex.
 It is a great vantage point to view the Seven Sisters and on a clear day you can almost see all of the way to Cuckmere Haven.

 Flanked by green rolling hills and featuring impressive drops to the ocean below, the views from the peak of the chalk cliff will not fail to impress.
 Most areas are not fenced, but due to the fragile nature of chalk and the regular rock falls, we don't suggest taking 'foot hanging' photos here.
-Instead, walking along the undulating hills and enjoy the opportunity to look down to the water below from around 1.5 metres in from the cliff face.
+Instead, walking along the undulating hills and enjoy the opportunity to look down to the water below from around 1.5 metres back from the cliff face.

 Once a notorious spot for fishermen, Beachy Head is also home to the Belle Tout Lighthouse a decommissioned light house that is now one of the areas most unique accommodation options.
 It is also home to the iconic red and white striped Beachy Head Lighthouse which is situated on the shore below the cliffs and on very low tide days can be accessed by foot.

 When it comes to things to do in East Sussex, Birling Gap is a local favourite.
 Most beaches in East Sussex are pebble, but at Birling Gap, when the tide is low, expanses of sand are exposed.
 Now it isn't an expanse in Australian terms, but for the locals it is a favourite spot to enjoy building sandcastles.
 Birling Gap Beach becomes busy of an summer's evening as people bring their portable barbeques and enjoy a picnic by the shore.

 Unlike Beachy Head, Birling Gap has a staircase leading down to the beach so you can explore the cliffs from all angles.
 The Birling Gap Beach is unique in that it features rock pools.
-At low tide you can walk as far as Beachy Head.
-Also exposed are small rock pools that you can explore, and if you're game to negotiate the seaweed covered rocks, you can wander out to the waves and go for a splash.
+At low tide they're easy to explore explore, and if you're game to negotiate the seaweed covered rocks, you can wander out to the waves and go for a splash.
 Beware the rocks are quite slippery, so a good pair of shoes is required.

-With your back towards beachy head and your head focussed down the coast, you are greeted with spectacular views of the Seven Sisters.
-We recommend visiting in the afternoon to catch the glow of the warm afternoon sun lighting up the chalky cliffs and turning them a golden shade of umber.
+With your back towards Beachy Head and your head focussed down the coast, you are greeted with spectacular views of the Seven Sisters.
+We recommend visiting in the afternoon to catch the glow of the warm afternoon sun lighting up the chalk cliffs and turning them a golden shade of umber.